AlexGreyEntropy/solana-winternitz-vault-fungible-tokens/Readme.md

 ## Security Considerations

-- **Quantum Security**: The scheme ensures at least \(112\)-bit quantum security for collision resistance and \(224\)-bit for preimage resistance for lattice hashes, along with 128-bit collision resistance and 256-bit preimage resistance for the public key hash.
+- **Quantum Security**: The scheme ensures at least \(112\)-bit quantum security for collision resistance and \(224\)-bit for preimage resistance for lattice hashes, along with 128-bit collision resistance and 256-bit preimage resistance for the public key merkle root.
 While the original Winternitz scheme uses untruncated Sha256 hashes, as Keccak is significantly more resistant to length-extension attacks, in a truncated scenario, it is by far the superior choice.
 - **Reuse**: Winternitz signatures are for single-use only.
 Each time you sign a message, you reveal ~50% of your private key, lowering your own security guarantees.
 That is why we close and open new vaults with each spend.
 Please be careful if you are modifying this contract to retain this property.
 - **Limitations**: This program is carefully optimized to operate within Solana's compute unit and instruction size constraints.
 - **Update Authority**: While PDAs themselves should be quantum resistant, if the update authority of a program deploying this contract is a keypair, your funds are still at risk.
 Luckily, it's also possible to use Winternitz signatures to protect a program's update authority ;)